sirocco-gallery/.github/profile/README.md

 → [sirocco.gallery](https://sirocco.gallery)

+See live demo here: [sirocco provider and consumer](https://youtu.be/BpHmZew93Ec)

 >
 A design system is only as good as the discipline that keeps to it.
 The steward removes the discipline problem and offers it to agents as a tool: